Miliband of Brothers

-Miliband of Brothers is a 2010 British satirical docu-drama direcetd by Richard Curson Smith and following the lives and careers of British politicians David Miliband and younger brother Ed, who at the time were both contesting the 2010 Labour leadership contest.
+Miliband of Brothers is a 2010 British satirical docu-drama directed by Richard Curson Smith and following the lives and careers of British politicians David Miliband and younger brother Ed, who at the time were both contesting the 2010 Labour leadership contest.
 Written by David Quantick, the programme was first shown on More4.
 It was produced by the same production team as the similar 2009 documentary When Boris Met Dave.

 Premise

 The film charts the Miliband brothers' paths into politics interspersed with interviews from Tony Benn, Neil Kinnock and Oona King amongst friends and teachers, looking into how they both ended up with jobs in the cabinets of Tony Blair and Gordon Brown.

 David Miliband was played by Henry Lloyd-Hughes and Ed by his brother Ben Lloyd-Hughes.
 The title, a pun on the phrase "Band of Brothers" was inspired by a comment by Caitlin Moran's "Celebrity Watch" column.